 Prof Awan-Scully points out that in the previous poll Boris Johnson was the most popular party leader in Wales - and managed what few politicians ever do, by averaging more than 5 on this 0-10 scale.
 The last time we saw a decline of this scale so quickly in a leader’s ratings in Wales was when it happened to Theresa May during the 2017 general election campaign.

-As we reported earlier, these shifting attitudes are also feeding through into .
+As we reported earlier, these shifting attitudes are also feeding through into how people say they will vote in both Westminster and Senedd elections.
 The Welsh Barometer Poll will continue to take the political temperature as we go through a global pandemic, a near-certain recession and the still uncertain outcome of talks to establish a post-Brexit relationship with the EU by the end of the year.

 The poll, for ITV Cymru Wales and Cardiff University, had a sample of 1,021 Welsh adults aged 18+ and was carried out online by YouGov from 29 May to 1 June 2020.